Get 80% off your plan for your first 6 months.*

 • VAT liability begins with the final invoice.
 You only need to account for VAT when you issue the official sales invoice or receive payment, whichever comes first.

 You can show estimated VAT amounts on a pro forma invoice to give the buyer a realistic total.
 Just make sure it's clear these are estimates, not a formal VAT charge.
-For help calculating VAT amounts, it's worth reviewing the current rates and rules.
+For help calculating VAT amounts, check the current rates and rules.

-If your business is registered for Making Tax Digital, keep in mind that pro forma invoices don't feed into your digital VAT records.
+If your business is registered for Making Tax Digital (MTD), pro forma invoices don't feed into your digital VAT records.
 Only finalised sales invoices count towards your VAT return submissions.
+MTD for Income Tax is also rolling out from April 2026 for sole traders and landlords, so keeping clean records now will make that transition smoother.

 How to create a pro forma invoice